bingoleex/automation_example/README.md

 # automation_example
-Just a record the growth of study test tools
+Just a record for the growth of study test tools.